aniketkardule/booklibrary/README.md

-step 1: Download zip from github repo. step 2: Extract zip in folder step 3: Node.js should be installed on local machine step 4: !important add new .env file in project and add two variables in .env file PORT=8000 and URI=yourDatabaseUri step 5: important your mongodb database
+step 1: Download zip from github repo. step 2: Extract zip in folder step 3: Node.js should be installed on local machine step 4: (!important) add new .env file in project and add two variables in .env file PORT=8000 and URI=yourDatabaseUri (It would be easier if i share my uri but this is not good practice) step 5: (!important) your mongodb database should have books collection